 Simplicity in the South is a personal blog used to inspire and educate others how to do DIY projects, painting techniques, crafts, and recipes.
-We do not claim to be an experts in any of these areas.
-We are typical homeowner that have learned by trial, error, and years of experience.
+We do not claim to be experts in any of these areas.
+We are the typical homeowner that have learned by trial, error, and years of experience.
 Although we intend on sharing as much detail as we can, we cannot cover everything in writing or we would bore you to tears.

 Please use common sense and follow the manufacturers’ instructions when using power tools, chemicals, or materials that we may use in tutorials.
 By reading this blog, you understand that Simplicity in the South is not liable for any injuries incurred while reproducing or using a project seen on this blog.

 This blog and its content are the legal property of Simplicity in the South.
 This is a personal blog, written and edited by us.
 Simplicity in the South’s blog content, including entire blog posts, may not be published, copied, or reprinted without our consent.

 Unless otherwise credited, all photos are taken by us.
 If you would like to use a photo from our blog to share on your website, you may use one image with a direct link back to the post where it was published.
 Please keep in mind that photos from our website shall not be altered by removing/covering the watermarks, cropping, or editing without getting written permission by us.
 For any questions or permission, please use our contact form.